Are you able to put lemon juice or lemon water in your Hydro Flask or will it cause damage to your Hydro Flask or make it taste bad?

 Other fruits that are also high in acidity (according to the master list) are cranberries, chilli sauce, grapes, plums and vinegar.
 Those these are generally around a PH level of 2.8 whereas lemons are 2.0-2.6.

-If you wish to add fruit into your Hydro Flask then these mini fruit infusers can be a great way to do that
+If you wish to add fruit into your Hydro Flask then these this fruit infuser from Amazon is designed to fit perfectly with wide mouth Hydro Flasks and can be a great way to do that

 What To Do If You're Super Worried About Metal Leeching Into Your Water